-The charlotte motorcycle accident attorneys at Auger & Auger have helped thousands of accident victims in Charlotte and throughout North Carolina the last 20 years and have recovered millions on their behalf.
+The charlotte motorcycle accident attorneys at Auger & Auger Accident and Injury Lawyers have helped thousands of accident victims in Charlotte and throughout North Carolina the last 20 years and have recovered millions on their behalf.
 We have a team of investigators and motorcycle experts at our disposal to help determine the cause of an accident.
 If you or a family member are in need of a charlotte biker lawyer or are just looking for general information, do not hesitate to call.

 Inattention of the other driver is one of the most common causes for motorcycle accidents.
 By nature, motorcycles are smaller than most cars and very quick and nimble.
 If the driver of a car or truck is not paying full attention to the roadway, they may not see the motorcyclists at the time of the lane change, turn, etc. and cause the crash.
 The combination of the driver’s inattention and the size of the motorcycle is a deadly combination on the roadway.

 Another cause to a motorcycle accident that is quite common is when the driver of another vehicle operates in a reckless manner.
 This can include driving their car or truck at a speed excessive of the speed limit, making sudden lane changes without a signal, texting or looking at their cellphone while driving or passing in an illegal passing zone.
 All of these scenarios increase the chance of the car not seeing the biker leading to an accident.